centreon/centreon-collect/README.md

 as part of the [Centreon Entreprise Server distribution](https://www.centreon.com/en/products/centreon-enterprise-server/) or as individual packages on [our RPM repository](https://documentation.centreon.com/docs/centreon/en/2.6.x/installation/from_packages.html).

-Once the repository installed a simple command will be needed to install Centreon Broker.
+Once the repository installed simple commands will be needed to install Centreon Collect.

+    $# yum install centreon-engine
     $# yum install centreon-broker

 ## Fetching sources ##